Couchers-org/couchers/app/web/README.md

 * In `couchers/app/web/.env.development`, change `REACT_APP_API_BASE_URL=http://localhost:8888` to `REACT_APP_API_BASE_URL=https://dev-api.couchershq.org`
 * Remember not to commit this file to any pull requests!

+Alternatively, target the dev preview api with the following command instead of using `yarn start` (see below) when running the app.

+`REACT_APP_API_BASE_URL=https://dev-api.couchershq.org yarn start`

 ### Option 3: Use Gitpod and develop in the browser

 If you don't want to install the repo and still contribute, you can get started by doing the following: